 While the disability application and approval process can be lengthy and overwhelming, there is some good news; in most disability cases, an approved claimant is entitled to disability backpay, or past-due benefits, in addition to their monthly payment and insurance coverage.
 In some cases, disability backpay will be paid from the month following your application filing.
 In other cases, you may be able to recover benefits from the date that your disability began, subject to some restrictions.
 Medical records play a crucial role in determining the severity of your disability, as well as how far back your benefits could begin.
-An experienced attorney can advise you about any past due benefits that you may be entitled to.
+An experienced Michigan social security disability attorney can advise you about any past due benefits that you may be entitled to.

 What Can I Do If My SSD Claim Is Denied?

 Waiting months to hear back from the SSA only to receive notice that your claim has been denied can be devastating.
 In fact, some people recall throwing away their denial letter and giving-up altogether.
 However, there is light at the end of the tunnel!
 If you have been denied disability in Michigan, you should file an appeal as soon as possible (and must file within 60 days of the denial date) to preserve your appeal rights and avoid losing out on the benefits you deserve.